 Twisting of the neck to one side is medically referred to as Torticollis or wry neck.
 It is a common condition that occurs when the muscles that hold the neck and aid in its movement are affected.
-The symptoms may ease out naturally over a few days while it may require longer duration and medical treatment in severe cases.
-Twisted Neck is a commonly reported cause of pain in young people, although it may affect anybody irrespective of age or gender.
+A common cause of twisted neck includes poor posture, muscle strain, or sleeping in an awkward position.
+Certain risk factors, such as previous neck injuries, infections, or genetic predisposition, can increase the likelihood of developing a twisted neck.
+The symptoms may ease out naturally over a few days, while it may require longer duration and medical treatment in severe cases.
+Twisted Neck is a commonly reported cause of pain in young people, although people of any age or gender can develop torticollis.
 The person may not necessarily have a past history of neck injury or pain.

-- Acute Torticollis – It occurs when a ligament or muscle in the neck or shoulder is irritated or sprained
+- Acute Torticollis – It occurs when a ligament or muscle in the neck or shoulder is irritated or sprained, often due to tight muscles on one side of the neck.

 - Carrying heavy bags or load on the shoulder or in one hand